Game review

 by David Klaus | 🏠 Studio: Whippoorwill | 🕹️ Platform: PC, Nintendo Switch

-I played an indie video game this week and want to give it the attention it deserves with a (SPOILER FREE) review of it.
-Also, it's nonstop in my head since I played it and I want to write my thoughts on it down.
+I played an indie video game this week and want to give it the attention it deserves with a (SPOILER-FREE) review.
+Also, it’s been nonstop in my head since I played it, and I want to write my thoughts down.

 How it started

-It's Monday and I'm not in the right mood to work on my projects.
-I decide to take a break for that day and search for a good game I could play for a few hours.
-There was a game I barely remember and already wanted to play for a while now and start searching it with the following search term:
+It’s Monday, and I’m not in the right mood to work on my projects.
+I decide to take a break for the day and search for a good game I could play for a few hours.
+There was a game I barely remember and had wanted to play for a while, so I started searching for it using the following term:

 Indie Game Flying Bird like Animal Crossing

-I tried to find it before with „Indie Game Flying Bird“ but couldn't find it.
-So I had to try it with the disrespectful addition „like Animal Crossing“.
-If I had to make it catchy for someone who didn't know the game, I would probably describe it the same way.
-It was only after that that I noticed that I was already following Adam Robinson-Yu (the creator of the game) on Twitter.
+I had tried to find it before with “Indie Game Flying Bird” but couldn’t locate it.
+So, I had to try it with the somewhat disrespectful addition “like Animal Crossing.”
+If I had to make it catchy for someone who didn’t know the game, I would probably describe it the same way.
+It was only then that I noticed I was already following Adam Robinson-Yu (the creator of the game) on Twitter.

 "Like Animal Crossing" I guess it's not the best thing to hear when you put much energy into creating a game.
 It isn't the worst either.
 I believe it is one of the main reasons a big part of the community started playing it.
 Not exactly because of Animal Crossing, but the emotions, you associate with these kinds of sandbox games.
 It's the first comfortable feeling you get when you see the game trailer.
 It's wholesome, there are tiny talking animals, a great color palette and everything has a familiar look and a great OST on top of it.
 After playing it, you'll notice that it's much more than that.
 You'll come for the aesthetics, but stay for the unique gameplay and feeling you get while playing it.